Lockheed Martin- MS Electrical Engineering, Specialization in Robotics and Autonomy

 Admission to this program requires a bachelor degree in Electrical Engineering, Electronic Engineering, Computer Engineering, Telecommunications Engineering, Computer Science, or other similar engineering majors.
 Applicants with degrees in math, physics, or closely related science majors must have 2+ years of working experience in electrical, electronic, or computer engineering areas.
 All applicants are required to have 3.0 or above GPA (last 60 semester units or last 90 quarter units), admission may be granted to applicants with GPA between 2.75 and 3.0 if an applicant has qualifying professional experience in the engineering field.
 Valid TOEFL score of at least 80 if the bachelor degree was earned outside of the U.S.

-First cohort will launch in Spring 2022
+First cohort will launch in Fall 2022

 - Program focuses on Lockheed Martin (LM)